blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 > - The **multiple paintings (worlds, experiences) arise due to the collective dream of Māyā**, not individual ignorance.

 Avidya is about identification.
 Something causes Maya though.

+I hear Drishti Srishti Vaada explains the existence of the world after Moksha (from http://www.vicharasagara.com/2015/07/does-brahma-jnana-destroy-prarabdha.html).